LowLevelMahn/DEVICE.COM/README.md

  **tools_dir** variable in build.bat needs to be set to suits your environment

+ # using IDA
+ 1. add more information to the IDB
+ 2. produce ASM file (called DEVICE.asm)
+ 3. merge changes into dv.asm
+ 4. test if resulting dv.com is equal to DEVICE.COM using build.bat

  # TODO
  - fully revese and document the original
  - replace with Borland C version